aai-institute/lakefs-spec/docs/guides/transactions.md

 The main features of the lakeFS file system transaction are:

-## Thread safety

-Through its use of `collections.deque` as a store for uploads, upload queueing and file transfers are thread-safe.

 ## Atomicity

 If an exception occurs anywhere during the transaction, all queued file uploads and versioning operations are discarded: